Getting ready for a new product launch?

 So why not use it to your advantage?

-And, like a movie trailer, it should be used to highlight key benefits and build anticipation for the product release.
+Like a movie trailer, it should be used to highlight key benefits and build anticipation for the product release.

 This is the route I took before the official release of “Social Media Marketing: The Movie” to help build some buzz: